Lancaster City Welcomes You

 - Lancaster City Restaurants – Find restaurants and places to eat here.

-- Shopping in Lancaster – Discover the variety of unique shopping opportunities downtown.
+- Shopping in Downtown Lancaster – Discover the variety of unique shopping opportunities downtown.

-- Where to Stay Downtown – See hotels and bed and breakfasts.
+- Where to Stay in Downtown Lancaster – See hotels and bed and breakfasts.

 Lancaster was the Largest Inland Town in America